ibm-cloud-docs/power-iaas/use-case-dev.md

 ---

 copyright:
-  years: 2019, 2020
+  years: 2023

-lastupdated: "2019-04-10"
+lastupdated: "2023-04-27"

-keywords: use case, client needs, solution components, hybrid cloud journey, sandbox environment
+keywords: AIX and IBM i development, test, use case, {{site.data.keyword.powerSys_notm}} as a service, private cloud, terminology, video, how-to

 subcollection: power-iaas

 ---

-{:shortdesc: .shortdesc}
-{:screen: .screen}
-{:codeblock: .codeblock}
-{:pre: .pre}
-{:tip: .tip}
-{:note: .note}
-{:important: .important}
-{:deprecated: .deprecated}
-{:external: target="_blank" .external}
+{{site.data.keyword.attribute-definition-list}}

 # AIX and IBM i development and test
 {: #use-case-dev-test}

-The client wants to create a temporary sandbox environment to perform testing and as a step before they deploy production applications in the IBM {{site.data.keyword.powerSys_notm}}.
+{{site.data.keyword.powerSysFull}} is a great solution if you want to create a temporary sandbox environment to perform testing and as a step before you deploy production applications.
 {: shortdesc}

+For example:
+    - You need a remote environment to test the software or hardware updates.
+    - You need some system resources temporarily.
+    - You need to evaluate, plan, and test next-generation hardware or operating system (OS) versions.
+    - You want a temporary and isolated infrastructure for application testing.
+    - You want to test hardware before a refresh.

 ## Client needs
 {: #use-case-dev-needs}